 When the company's registration statement is received at the SEC, it is assigned to a branch within the Division of Corporation Finance, usually one that focuses on the company's industry.
 Generally, the Standard Industrial Code chosen by the company as most applicable to its business will determine the branch within the Division of Corporation Finance to which the registration statement will be assigned.
 Although the staff of the SEC is not required to review any registration statement, as a practical matter, a registration statement filed in connection with an IPO is always reviewed.
 The chief of the branch to which the registration statement was directed typically assigns two examiners to the registration statement, one to focus on legal, non-financial statement issues, and an accounting examiner to focus on the financial statements included with the listing.
-After the examiners have initially reviewed the registration statement (a process that typically takes approximately 30 days), they provide the company with a letter containing the SEC's initial comments on the registration statement.
+After the examiners have initially reviewed the registration statement (a process that typically takes approximately 28 days), they provide the company with a letter containing the SEC's initial comments on the registration statement.
+This process applies to both publicly filed registration statements as well as confidentially submitted draft registration statements.

-The company will then prepare an amendment to the registration statement and a letter that explains whether the company made the requested change and, if not, the reasons why the company disagrees with the staff's comment.
+The company will then prepare an amendment to the registration statement (or the draft registration statement, as the case may be) and a letter that explains whether the company made the requested change and, if not, the reasons why the company disagrees with the staff's comment.
 The staff's comment letter may also request information to be submitted supplementally (that is, in the comment response letter but not in the registration statement itself).